YellowJacketLinux/lfs-buildscripts/TLS-README.md

 TLS Implementation
 ==================

-LFS and most of the GNU/Linux world primarily uses OpenSSL for TLS.
+LFS and most of the GNU/Linux world primarily use OpenSSL for TLS.
 This is one place where I am deviating, sort of.

 With Yellow-Jacket GNU/Linux my preference is to use GnuTLS for the TLS stack wherever possible and use LibreSSL to provide the OpenSSL API for software that